Ancient Rome and wine: Golden age

 For most of Rome's winemaking history, Greek wine was the most highly prized, with domestic Roman wine commanding lower prices.
-The 2nd century BC saw the dawn of the "golden age" of Roman winemaking and the development of grand cru vineyards (a type of early first growths in Rome).
+The 2nd century BC saw the dawn of the "golden age" of Roman winemaking and the development of grand cru vineyards.
 The famous vintage of 121 BC became known as the Opimian vintage, named for consul Lucius Opimius.
 Remarkable for its abundant harvest and the unusually high quality of wine produced, some of the vintage's best examples were being enjoyed over a century later.

 Pliny the Elder wrote extensively about the first growths of Rome—most notably Falernian, Alban and Caecuban wines.
 Other first-growth vineyards included Rhaeticum and Hadrianum from Atri of the Adriatic, along the Po in what are now the modern-day regions of Lombardy and Venice respectively; Praetutium (not related to the modern Italian city of Teramo, historically known as Praetutium) along the Adriatic coast near the border of Emilia-Romagna and Marche; and Lunense in modern-day Tuscany.
 Around Rome itself were the estates of Alban, Sabinum, Tiburtinum, Setinum and Signinum.
 Southward to Naples were the estates of Caecuban, Falernian, Caulinum, Trebellicanum, Massicum, Gauranium, and Surrentinum.
 In Sicily was the first-growth estate of Mamertinum.

 Modern estimates of Roman wine consumption vary.
 All classes drank it, but not the very young.
 Women seem to have consumed less wine than men.
 Wine was almost always diluted before drinking, by as much as an equal volume of water, except for the elderly, libations to the gods, and alcoholics.
-Phillips estimates that on average, each member of Rome's urban population (man, woman or child) consumed half a litre of undilute wine per capita daily.
+Phillips estimates that on average, each member of Rome's urban population (man, woman or child) consumed half a litre of undiluted wine daily.
 Tchernia and Van Limbergen estimate the same average consumption levels per diem, per capita throughout the Greco-Roman world.